RaincloudTheDragon/BasedPlayblast/README.md

 2. Find BasedPlayblast in the list
 3. In the addon preferences, click "Check Now" to check for updates
 4. If an update is available, click "Install Update" to download and install it

-## What's new in v0.2.3

-- Updater in addon preferences
-- Fixed manual scene range bug

 ## Planned features: